Dosbodoke/firechat/README.md

 For the store will be used **Redux toolkit**, for that, run `npm install --save @reduxjs/toolkit react-redux`

-Then create an `store.js` inside src folder with te following code

-The **slices** will live along the correspondent component.
+Then create a `store.js` and `slices/` inside `src/store/`, all redux related logic will live in this folder.

 ## RESOURCES